Data Binding in Blazor MultiColumn ComboBox Component

 Expando object binding

 Bind the ExpandoObject data to the MultiColumn ComboBox component.
-In the following example, the ExpandoObject is bound to the collection of vehicles data.
+In the following example, an ExpandoObject collection of vehicles is bound.
+Set TextField and ValueField to the corresponding dynamic property names.

 • CSHTML